 The book is good and covers a lot of the topics.
 My only critique of the textbook is that it is a little disjointed because it is written by three authors.

 Another good textbook focused on usability evaluation is

 “Usability Testing and Research” by Barnum

-The text book is very comprehensives, but still does not cover all the usability testing techniques.
-Graduates students may want to get both text books.
+The textbook is very comprehensives, but still does not cover all the usability testing techniques.
+This textbook is out of print.
+A newer version is:

-Many of the interaction and communications is via email.
-I will email graduate group via a class email list, so make sure that you are receiving these email and read them within the day that they are sent.
-I assign graduate student to the undergraduate group by email using the subject line
+Many of our interactions and communications will be via email.
+I will use a class list to email undergraduate teams and graduate students, so make sure that you are receiving these emails and read them within the day that they are sent.
+I will use appropriate subject line so that you can easily identify the relevance of the email.
+For example, when I assign graduate student to the undergraduate team the email will use the subject line

-Grad and undergrad students should read the emails immediately.
-The grad student should contact the group within 24 hours.
-At a minimum the grad students can introduce themselves, but typically the grad students will need to arrange for meetings.
-The group should reply immediately (within 24 hours).
-If the grad student should make the initial contact in 24 hours, the group should send an email to the grad student with me cc.
+Graduate and undergrad students should read the emails immediately.
+The graduate student should contact the undergraduate team within 24 hours.
+At a minimum the graduate students can introduce themselves, but there will be occasions that the graduate students will need to arrange for meetings.
+The team should reply immediately (within 24 hours).

-This semester the class participates in a NSF Grant:
+In the past, the class participated in a NSF Grant: